AWS Route 53 Pricing: Hosted Zones, Queries, Health Checks, and Traffic Flow

 - Ignoring health-check sprawl across environments.

-- Estimating only baseline and skipping retry-storm budgets.
+- Estimating only baseline and skipping peak bill scenarios.

 Related tools